-We are proud to announce that we are among the first nine AOA Surgical Residency Programs to have successfully achieved Initial Accreditation from the ACGME under the new Single Accreditation System through the ACGME, AOA, and ACOS.
+We are proud to announce that we were among the first nine AOA Surgical Residency Programs to have successfully achieved Initial Accreditation from the ACGME under the new Single Accreditation System through the ACGME, AOA, and ACOS.

-The AOA General Surgery Residency at Berkshire Medical Center provides an excellent learning environment for those seeking a career in general surgery and those interested in further sub-specialty training.
-It was recently approved by the American Osteopathic Association (AOA) for 10 Categorical Positions and received a five-year reaccreditation status in April 2015.
+The General Surgery Residency at Berkshire Medical Center provides an excellent learning environment for those seeking a career in general surgery and those interested in further sub-specialty training.
+It was recently approved by the Accreditation Council for Graduate Medical Education (ACGME) for initial accreditation for 10 Categorical Positions and received a five-year reaccreditation status from the American Osteopathic Association (AOA) in April 2015.
 Residents complete five clinical years of training including a Chief Resident (OGME/PGY-5) year.

 OGME/PGY-1 and OGME/PGY-2 residents participate in operative procedures as appropriate to their experience, but also focus on learning the pre- and post-operative care of surgical patients.
 Surgical residents have ample direct exposure to a wide variety of surgical fields, including urology, neurosurgery, ENT, surgical oncology, and plastic surgery.